RKelln/5-directions/public/writing/ppf.md

 Turing believed the question ‘Can machines think?’ was ambiguous, and instead was interested in what happens if a machine replaces a human player in the game.

+Notes:
+In 1950 [Alan Turing](https://en.wikipedia.org/wiki/Alan_Turing) devised a famous test called the Imitation Game, now called the Turing Test, a three-person game in which an interrogator asks questions of a man and a woman in another room in order to determine the correct sex of the two players, who, in turn, are trying to fool the interrogator.

+Turing believed the question ‘Can machines think?’ was ambiguous, and instead was interested in what happens if a machine replaces a human player in the game.

 <!-- .slide: id="SNARC" data-state="history" data-background-image="../images/neuron-SNARC-GJLoan2011-x640_RealESRGAN-x4plus.webp" data-background-opacity="0.7" data-audio-advance="-1" -->
 ## 1951 <!-- .element: class="year" -->